frostworx/hassio-squeezebox-buttons/README.md

 Trigger whatever action you like for each of them using a Home Assistant Automation.

+Additionally send data of the Squeezebox lightsensor to Home Assistant via 2nd webhook.

 No dependencies, just scp it to your Squeezebox and add it to the init scripts.

 The only linux tools used are already preinstalled in the squeezebox